 StepChange, formerly known as the Consumer Credit Counselling Service, is the UK’s leading debt support charity, and to date has helped hundreds of thousands of people to get out of debt.

 With over 20 years experience of providing debt support, StepChange is well-placed to help you find the best debt solution for your circumstances.
 Following an initial assessment of your finances, StepChange will work with you to set-up a debt management plan which will allow you to repay your debts to your creditors affordably.
-Importantly, StepChange is a debt support charity, not a for-profit company, which means that you will not have to pay a fee to use their services and that any support afforded to you will be given with your best interests in mind.
+Importantly, StepChange is a debt support charity, not a for-profit company, which means that you will not have to pay a fee to use their services and that any support offered to you will be given with your best interests in mind.

 To find out more about StepChange’s services, click here